chrisxxmas/MYCOOP64/CONTRIBUTING.md

 ## Project organization

 The main project, YamlDotNet.csproj, is organized in three main namespaces: `Core`, `RepresentationModel` and `Serialization`.
-The `Core` n
+The `Core` namespace co